Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Black Hills Corporation overview

 Black Hills Corporation, through its subsidiaries, operates as an electric and natural gas utility company in the United States.
-It operates through four segments: Electric Utilities, Gas Utilities, Power Generation, and Mining.
-The Electric Utilities segment generates, transmits, and distributes electricity to approximately 216,000 electric customers in Colorado, South Dakota, and Wyoming, as well as provides electrical system construction services to large industrial customers.
-This segment owns 992 megawatts of generation capacity and 8,892 miles of electric transmission and distribution lines.
-The Gas Utilities segment distributes natural gas to approximately 1,083,000 natural gas utility customers in Arkansas, Colorado, Iowa, Kansas, Nebraska, and Wyoming.
-It also provides appliance repair services to residential customers; and constructs and maintains gas infrastructure facilities for gas transportation customers.
-This segment owns and operates approximately 4,774 miles of intrastate gas transmission pipelines; 41,838 miles of gas distribution mains and service lines; seven natural gas storage sites; and approximately 49,000 horsepower of compression and 560 miles of gathering lines.
+It operates in two segments, Electric Utilities and Gas Utilities.
+The Electric Utilities segment generates, transmits, and distributes electricity to approximately 218,000 electric utility customers in Colorado, Montana, South Dakota, and Wyoming; and owns and operates 1,481.
+5 megawatts of generation capacity and 8,892 miles of electric transmission and distribution lines.
+The Gas Utilities segment distributes natural gas to approximately 1,094,000 natural gas utility customers in Arkansas, Colorado, Iowa, Kansas, Nebraska, and Wyoming; owns and operates 4,732 miles of intrastate gas transmission pipelines; 41,644 miles of gas distribution mains and service lines; six natural gas storage sites; and approximately 50,000 horsepower of compression and 515 miles of gathering lines.
+The company also constructs and maintains gas infrastructure facilities for gas transportation customers; and provides appliance repair services to residential utility customers, as well as electrical system construction services to large industrial customers.
+In addition, it produces electric power through wind, natural gas, and coal-fired generating plants; and coal at its coal mine located near Gillette, Wyoming.

 Black Hills Corporation in the news